NinjaGrandmaster/vending-machine/README.md

 # vending-machine

-How to compile eand run vending machine c program
+How to compile and run vending machine c program

 1. Using terminal enter the VendingMachineC directory.
     * Note: must have [gcc](https://gcc.gnu.org/) installed on machine.